developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/tutorial/tutMxEncryptManager/index.md

     ![img](../../images/MxEncryptManagerTutorialImages/encrypt_profile_created.jpg)

-6. Click Finish and your Encrypt profile for creating an Encrypted File System (EFS) on the SD Card (External Storage) of Symbol device would be created.
+6. Click Finish and your Encrypt profile for creating an Encrypted File System (EFS) on the SD Card (External Storage) of Zebra device would be created.

     ![img](../../images/MxEncryptManagerTutorialImages/encrypt_manager_profile_created.jpg)